DEFRA/epr-backend/docs/architecture/discovery/auditing-updates-to-organisation.md

 }

 CHANGE-DETAILS{
-  string fieldPath "The path to the field that was updated (e.g., 'companyDetails.name')" string oldValue "Previous value" string newValue "New value"
+  string fieldPath "The path to the field that was updated (e.g. 'companyDetails.name')" string oldValue "Previous value" string newValue "New value"
 }